strongs20/strongs20/README.md

 - 👋 Hi, I'm Samuel Strong
-- 💻 I'm currently working as a Data Scientist
+- 💻 Founder of Cruva
 - 🌱 UCLA Computer Science Graduate
 <!---
 strongs20/strongs20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.